 The statues has had a few damaging encounters in its past, one of the forelegs of the horse being damaged by frost in a particularly cold winter in 1908-09.
 The statue also sustained damage during World War II when a bomb fell outside the Houses of Parliament, hitting the Palace Yard bending the statues sword and impacting the horses tail with several shrapnel holes.

-Private Apartment - Trafalgar Square - Piccadilly Cirucs is 0.60 kilometers from Richard I Statue.
-Room prices starting from £ 220Check availability and book online.
+Stunning City Apartment in the Heart of Westminster is 0.49 kilometers from Richard I Statue.
+Room prices starting from £ 0Check availability and book online.